michal-harish/yarn1/README.md

 </a>
 - YARN deployment requires 'mvn' command for unpacking of compile scope dependencies and 'jar' command for creating the main jar
 - hdfs.homeDirectory() of the current user is used to distribute jar and application config but this could be configurable
+- expose running containers list and onContainerAllocated for application to register its own servers etc.
 - YarnMaster.onNodesUpdated behaviour